AlexV0611/AlexV0611/README.md

 # Hello, World! 👋
-With experience in customer-centric roles and project management, I am transitioning into Data Science after completing a Bootcamp.
+With experience in customer-centric roles and project management, I have transitioned into Data Science and Analysis after completing a Bootcamp.
 My primary interest lies in uncovering valuable insights from data.

 - 🚀 Skills: Machine Learning, Data Analysis, Data Visualization, Web Scraping, Natural Language Processing, Project Management
 - 🔍 I’m open to Collaboration and Opportunities!